hitottiez/tsn/README.md

 # tsn
-This repository includes a modified code of [tsn-pytorch](https://github.com/yjxiong/tsn-pytorch) and it can utilize the local and global cropped images.
+This repository includes a modified code of [original tsn-pytorch](https://github.com/yjxiong/tsn-pytorch) and it can utilize the local and global cropped images.

-## Cloning codes and building a docker image
+## Cloning this repository and building a docker image
 ```
 git clone  --recursive https://github.com/hitottiez/tsn.git
 cd tsn